Since 1998 15,000+ Happy Guests Sherpa Owned & Operated Company

 This is more or less a contingency day we keep in hand in the event of a delay in flights from Lukla to Kathmandu, which sometimes happens; so, if this doesn’t happen which is good and fortunate, and then it’s just great.
 It’s your free day to do whatever you wish, at your cool pace that suits your convenience.
 You could simply use this day for some shopping of souvenirs or penning a few postcards to the loved ones at home.
 It’s your day anyways.
 Breakfast

-After b/fast, our rep and office vehicle will be on standby at our hotel to transfer us to the airport for our connecting flight home.
-Serving you was a wonderful joy and pleasure, we at Mountain Sherpa Trekking will cherish the bonds of our relationship created over the time you spent with us and we thank you for choosing us as your travel partner and for visiting this amazing country Nepal.
-We are sure that trekking in this beautiful region of the Khumbu [Everest region] will give you lifetime memories of a vacation well enjoyed.
-Ciao friends!
+After breakfast, our representative and office vehicle will be on standby at our hotel to transfer us to the airport for our connecting flight home.
+Serving you was a wonderful joy and pleasure, and we at Mountain Sherpa Trekking will cherish the bonds of our relationship created over the time you spent with us.
+We thank you for choosing us as your travel partner and for visiting this amazing country, Nepal.
+We are sure that trekking in this beautiful region of the Khumbu (Everest region) will give you lifelong memories of a well-enjoyed vacation.
+Ciao, friends!
 Till we meet again.
-Breakfast Please Note: that although we try to follow the itinerary given above, at times local trail or weather conditions may necessitate slight changes if necessary.
-The trekking itinerary may also vary slightly depending on our trekkers' acclimatization rates.
-This adventure goes into wild territory above the timberline, so we seek to request maximum flexibility if and when required for the safety of your trip and your life.
-Thank you so much for your understanding.

 Date & Availability